 It’s common.
 Ninety percent of NASA’s astronauts get motion sickness.

-Why it happens: Your eyes tell you that walls and all are stationery, but other senses, your inner ear and fine muscle control are telling you something else.
+Why it happens: Your eyes tell you that walls and all are stationary, but other senses, your inner ear, and fine muscle control are telling you something else.
 Your brain gets conflicting information.

 Find what works for you:

 1. Ginger Pills – These are what Mythbusters TV crew found most plausible.

 2. Homeopathic Remedies – There are many different ones and each body responds differently.
 Ask a professional for recommendations for your constitution.
 We tried CLEAR Motion and Digestive Aid capsules and they didn’t seem to work very strongly.

 Homeopathic remedies have been used for centuries in Europe, are available over the counter at health food and many drug stores.
 They have the bonus of no side effects or counter effects.

 3. Ginger Candy – I’ve found that the Ginger People’s Ginger Chews travel well and are less sweet or sticky than other.
 Warning: When trying for the first time, suck first before chewing them as the flavor is very strong.